 The tank has a high-high level alarm float switch.
-When the high-high level alarm float is activated the tank's graphic display high-high level light must light up and the alarm annunciator's critical alarm sequence activates.
+The switch is SPST and must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
+When the high-high level alarm float is activated the tank's graphic display high-high level light illuminates, the alarm annunciator's critical alarm sequence activates, fueling pumps running in automatic mode must be disabled and no pump must be allowed to start automatically..